btoll/dump_describes/README.md

     dump_describes -f Filters.js | tee foo

+## Creating a Custom Printer

+**dump_describes** ships with two printers, [LOG] and [HTML].

+However, it's very easy to create a printer.
+The only stipulation is that the printer module expose a `print` method, which is called with the node results and the value of `verbose`.

+`print` must return a Promise, which in turn will resolve with the list of transformed results or a simple message or something else, depending on the requirements.

 ## Using with Vim

 I use the following command abbreviations to view a suite from within Vim.